MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-create.md

 ## Create an external data share

-1. In a workspace or in the OneLake data hub, find the Fabric item that contains the data you want to share.
+1. In a workspace or in the OneLake catalog, find the Fabric item that contains the data you want to share.
 See the list of [supported Fabric item types](./external-data-sharing-overview.md#supported-fabric-item-types).

 1. Open the context menu of the selected item and choose **External data share**.